Making it Look Easy with Amanda Eisel

 Being a great leader requires more than just yourself.
 The support and wisdom of others is what takes you from good to great.
 For Amanda, this means viewing your board as your partners and fostering a transparent relationship with each member.
 She even encourages her team to reach out to board members directly for advice.

-Whatever challenge you’re faced with, take it easy on yourself by following Amanda’s advice: choose your “yes”es and set boundaries, confront your fears in making decisions, and find the people who will navigate it all with you.
+Whatever challenge you’re faced with, go easy on yourself with Amanda’s advice: Choose your “yes”es and set boundaries, confront your fears in making decisions, and find the people who will navigate it all with you.

-For more of our conversation with Amanda Eisel on balancing all the roles you play, leading well, and confronting your fears, tune in to Electrifying Growth!
+For more of Amanda Eisel's advice on balancing all the roles you play, leading well, and confronting your fears, subscribe to Electrifying Growth!